 This is the G2934Y matte base with overglaze decoration fired at cone 6.
 Although this matte has a high melt fluidity, overglaze decoration can be successful as long as it is not applied too thick and not overfired.
 But in this case the glaze is thickly applied.
 Once the critical thickness boundary is passed, the glaze's ability to hold overglaze in place quick degrades.
 The G2934 recipe has less melt fluidity and fires to the same surface, it would would be a better choice as the base glaze in this case (and could be applied thicker).
 However this Y variation would be a good choice as the medium if you want to make your own overglaze brushable colors.

-Commercial underglaze colors fired at cone 8 in a flow tester (this is another good example of how valuable flow testers are).
+Commercial underglaze colors fired in a flow tester.
 Underglazes need to melt enough to bond with the underlying body, but not so much that edges of designs bleed excessively into the overlying glaze.
-A regular glaze would melt enough to run well down the runway on this tester, but an underglaze should flow much less.
-The green one here is clearly not sufficiently developed.
-The black is too melted (and contains volatiles that are gasing).
-The pink is much further along than the blue.
-And cone 5, these samples all melt significantly less.
-Clearly, underglazes need to be targeted to melt at specific temperatures and each color needs specific formulation attention.
-Silk screening and inkjet printing are increasingly popular and these processes need ink that will fuse to the surface of the body.
+A regular glaze would melt enough to run well down the runway on this tester, but an underglaze should not flow at all.
+The green one here is clearly not sufficiently developed, its base needs more frit.
+The black is much too melted, its base needs less frit.
+The pink and blue are also melting too much.
+Clearly, underglazes recipes need individual attention so they melt to the same degree.

 These are porcelain tiles that we bisque fired, one-coat decorated with underglazes (Crysanthos), glazed with G3806PS fluid-melt glossy clear glaze and fired to cone 6.
 Fluid melt clear glazes cover colors much better (without crawling or clouding).
 Some colors are bleeding, if needed this glaze can be adjusted (by adding kaolin) to make it melt a little less.
 The rose color on the upper right, #093, is not working?
 Why?
 It likely employs a chrome-tin stain, these have requirements: A clear glaze having a minimum amount of CaO, no ZnO and not too much B2O3.
 This glaze does not qualify.
 But no transparent glaze works with all underglazes.
 You could find others that work with #093 but they could cloud, craze, crawl and not be glossy enough.
 The other orange/pink colors here are working.
 Why?
 Because they likely employ inclusion stains.
 A key factor is that the black is working well, even when applied over the white underglaze.